fstechlabz/LankaBell4G-Android-Application/README.md

 Login Function

 Steps to implement the function / Instructions
-1.Open the Lanka bell app
+1. Open the Lanka bell app
-2.Then user will see the login page.
+2. Then user will see the login page.
-3.Enter username and password
+3. Enter username and password
-4.If user forgot the password, click on the “forgot password link”.
+4. If user forgot the password, click on the “forgot password link”.
-5.After the successful login user will direct to the dashboard of Lanka bell app
+5. After the successful login user will direct to the dashboard of Lanka bell app

 Detailed Description:
-1.Steps to implement the function / Instructions 2.Open the Lanka bell app
+1. Steps to implement the function / Instructions
+2. Open the Lanka bell app
-3.Then user will see the login page.
+3. Then user will see the login page.
-4.If already have an account, enter username and password 5.Else user can click on the signup link and create an account 6.Also if user forgot the password, user can recover the password using the forgot password link.
+4. If already have an account, enter username and password
+5. Else user can click on the signup link and create an account
+6. Also if user forgot the password, user can recover the password using the forgot password link.
-7.After the successful login user will direct to the dashboard of Lanka bell app
+7. After the successful login user will direct to the dashboard of Lanka bell app

 Usability & User experience issues:
 White spaces can be customized to display different background images to the login interface.